This easy, 6 ingredient Pesto alla Trapanese recipe (Sicilian Pesto) is unexpectedly delicious. The star ingredient? Fresh tomatoes!

 Store Pesto alla Trapanese in a small jar with a thin layer of olive oil on top.
 Cover and refrigerate up to 2-4 days.
 Bring to room temperature before using.
 Alternatively, portion the pesto into ice cube trays and freeze.
 Once frozen solid, transfer to zip-top bags; freeze up to 2 months.

 Good to Know: Pesto alla Trapanese doesn’t oxidize as quickly as regular basil pesto.
-The acidity from the tomatoes naturally preserves the color, while buffering the basil from the heat of the blender blade.
+The acidity from the tomatoes naturally preserves the color, while the tomatoes themselves buffer the basil from the heat of the blender blade.

 Pesto alla Trapanese Pairs Well With: